Two Austin men running 100 miles to raise money for people experiencing homelessness

 Leo Ramirez with Finding Home ATX said the idea came to be over dinner and a drink with Wagner.

-"I said, 'I knew the perfect cause,'" said Ramirez.
+"I said, 'I knew the perfect cause,'" Ramirez said.
 "I didn't know how we'd make it work either, but with some help and inspiration from New York City's trail challenges, these guys are now doing this for Finding Home ATX tonight."

 Ramirez said the coalition is the culmination of community members and leaders trying to make a difference for people in need.

-“Every one of us has a piece of the solution, but not a single one of us alone has the whole solution," said Ramirez.
+“Every one of us has a piece of the solution, but not a single one of us alone has the whole solution," Ramirez said.
 “We all came together to basically come to an agreement that, to solve unsheltered homelessness for good, the only way that it was possible was for all of us to say, 'We’re going to work together to make this happen.'”

 Ramirez said he's thankful for Wagner and Sabrin for helping Finding Home ATX reach their fundraising goal.
 On Nov.
 2, Finding Home ATX announced it has raised 90% of its $515 million goal needed to house 3,000 people experiencing homelessness.
 The coalition said its goal will add new affordable housing units and build a "more advanced homelessness response system."